 How ARRAYFORMULA solves these problems

-> - As opposed to a bunch of similar formulas that individually calculate values, you can use one single ARRAYFORMULA that processes the data in a batch.
+- As opposed to a bunch of similar functions that individually calculate values, you can use one single ARRAYFORMULA that processes the data in a batch.

-> - Since this is one single formula, you can make changes in just one place and it will be applied across the entire data range.
+- Since this is one single formula, you can make changes in just one place and it will be applied across the entire data range.

-> Handy shortcut: When you enter your formula, just hit Ctrl+Shift+Enter and Google Sheets will automatically add ARRAYFORMULA( to the start of the formula.
+Handy shortcut: After you enter a (non-array) function, just hit Ctrl+Shift+Enter and Google Sheets will automatically add ARRAYFORMULA() around it, quickly converting it into an array formula.

-> - array_formula – this parameter can either be
+- array_formula – this parameter can either be

 - a range

 - a mathematical expression using one cell range or multiple ranges of the same size, or